Irene Gallo is one of our nation’s best and brightest art directors.

 Irene might not agree with that, of course, and it wouldn’t be because she’s too humble or magnanimous.
 Irene wouldn’t agree because she’s thrilled she can work in one of the most exciting businesses in the world.
 She feels lucky to be surrounded by the bright minds of authors and artists who get up every day and put their brains to work creating.

 It’s that kind of authenticity that allows her to ingratiate authors and artists alike, across the industry and within the close—knit community of science fiction and fantasy practitioners.
 Those folks, and perhaps many reading this, are fans first and professionals next.
 So’s Irene.
-The industry picks up
+The industry picks up on that.

 She used to lay low at conventions, not wanting anyone to know who the person was that put that cover on their book, or why the best part of an artist’s painting got cropped off.
 But that didn’t really last very long.
 Once you start making award—winning covers and helping artists become well-known professionals, hiding is nearly impossible.